A note on the $\mathcal{W}_2$-convergence rate of the empirical measure of an ergodic $\mathbb{R}^d$-valued diffusion: Introduction

 \section{Introduction}

 In this note, we study the convergence of the empirical measure of a Stochastic Differential Equation (SDE) toward its stationary distribution.
 This work is a companion paper to \cite{chassagneux2024computing}.
 This question has received some interest in the past years.
-In a series of recent works see e.g. \cite{wang2024sharp,trevisan2024wasserstein,wang2024asymptotics} study the convergence in $L^q$ norm for the $p$-Wasserstein distance in some compact abstract spaces.
-The article \cite{lei2020convergence} presents also some concentration results, see also the references therein.
+Several recent works ,see e.g. \cite{wang2024sharp,trevisan2024wasserstein,wang2024asymptotics}, study the convergence in $L^q$ norm for the $p$-Wasserstein distance in some compact abstract spaces.
+The article also \cite{lei2020convergence} presents some concentration results, see also the references therein.
 In \cite{chassagneux2024computing}, our motivation is to obtain rates of convergence for a numerical method computing the stationary distribution of a McKean-Vlasov SDE by ergodic simulation.
 Related to this question, recent papers \cite{du2023empirical,du2023self} are studying the convergence of the empirical measure of self-interacting diffusion (SID) toward the stationary distribution of some related McKean-Vlasov SDEs.
-A key point to prove the ergodic behavior of the SID and its Euler scheme and establish a convergence rate, is first to control the rate of convergence in Wasserstein distance between the empirical measure of a standard SDE and its invariant distribution.
+A key point in proving the ergodic behavior of the SID and its Euler scheme, and in establishing a convergence rate, is first to control the rate of convergence in Wasserstein distance between the empirical measure of a standard SDE and its invariant distribution.

 To be more precise, let $(\Omega,\cA,\P,\F:=(\cF_t)_{t\ge 0})$ be a filtered probability space, with $\F$ satisfying the usual conditions.
 Let $q,d$ be two positive integers.
 We are given a $q$-dimensional $\F$-Brownian motion $W$ (in particular independent of $\cF_0$) and we consider the following SDE